Valencia, Negros Oriental

 Valencia, officially the Municipality of Valencia, is a municipality in the province of Negros Oriental, Philippines.
 According to the 2024 census, it has a population of 39,986 people.

 The municipality was voted as "the greenest and cleanest" town of Negros Oriental in 2007.

 Our Lady of the Abandoned is the patroness of Valencia, and her feast day is celebrated annually every October 12 with the town fiesta.
 The fiesta is an official non-working holiday for the town.

 History

 Valencia was originally named Ermita, which means "a secluded place", due to its being a refuge from marauding Muslim pirates.
 In 1856, it was renamed Nueva Valencia by Spanish colonizers, in honor of its parish priest Father Matias Villamayor from Valencia, Spain.
 He also had a fountain brought over from his aforementioned hometown, which currently sits in front of the Town Hall.

 In 1920, it was renamed Luzuriaga (often times misspelt as Luzurriaga) in honour of Don Carlos Ruíz de Luzuriaga, a delegate from Negros island to the Philippine Legislature who promised town officials he would work hard to help improve the town.
 The town reverted to Valencia in 1948, by virtue of Republic Act 252.

 During World War II, Malabo was the headquarters of the Free Government and resistance movement in Negros Oriental.

-In 2007, its Municipal Police Station which is under the Negros Oriental Provincial Police Office (NOPPO) headed by Senior Superintendent Melvin Ramon Buenafé) was adjudged the “Municipal Police Station of 2007” in the best unit awards category, and the best town police station in the Central Visayas (General order number 110 dated January 22, 2008).